-Draw a great looking Baby Tiger with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Baby Tiger with easy, step-by-step drawing instructions, and video tutorial.

 Scroll down for a downloadable PDF of this tutorial.

 In the modern mythology of television, the tiger also plays a role.
 In Disney animated films, tigers such as Raja (Aladin) and Shere Khan (The Jungle Book) play both friend and foe.